-This register controls how words from the host data bus are mapped to the CSRs and Data FIFOs inside the LAN9215.
-The LAN9215 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.
+This register controls how words from the host data bus are mapped to the CSRs and Data FIFOs inside the LAN9217.
+The LAN9217 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.

 BITS DESCRIPTION TYPE DEFAULT 31:0 Word Swap.
-If this field is set to 00000000h, or anything except 0xFFFFFFFh, the LAN9215 maps words with address bit A[1]=1 to the high order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the low order words of the CSRs and Data FIFOs.
-If this field is set to 0xFFFFFFFh, the LAN9215 maps words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the high order words of the CSRs and Data FIFOs.
+If this field is set to 0000000h, or anything except 0xFFFFFFFh, the LAN9217 maps words with address bit A[1]=1 to the high order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the low order words of the CSRs and Data FIFOs.
+If this field is set to 0xFFFFFFFh, the LAN9217 maps words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs.
+But the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the high order words of the CSRs and Data FIFOs.
 R/W NASR 00000000h